xiaolai/insidebar-ai/README.md

 - Clear browser cache and cookies
 - Check if provider changed their URL
 - Verify provider is enabled in settings

-### Ollama Not Working

-- **Solution**: Ensure Ollama and Open WebUI are running
-- Verify Open WebUI is accessible at `http://localhost:3000`
-- Check Ollama URL in extension settings
-- Enable Ollama in provider settings

 ### Keyboard Shortcuts Not Working